 The flexibility offered by the natural language text allows new dynamic relationships among agents to be established.
 As an example, suppose a company decides to partner with another company, and offer a new set of services that were not previously available in the mobile app, e.g. a conference is allowing rides from a local taxi provider with a discount.
 If the conference app did not have a provision to offer taxis at discount built in, a new customized app would need to be developed, or the current app modified.
 On the other hand, if the interactions are based on natural language and agents, a modified parsing of the text messages on the server side would enable the addition of the new capability of discounted taxi rides for the conference.
 The ability to provide extensions with only server side capability augmentation can provide tremendous flexibility, which is not possible with current set of protocols.

-NIP scope
+NLIP scope

 The scope for use of NLIP is shown in two halves of Figure 1.